makerdao/community/governance/votes/Executive vote - October 31, 2024.md

   - `l1BridgeCLKey`: BASE_TOKEN_BRIDGE (chainlog key for L1TokenBridge)
   - `l1BridgeImpCLKey`: BASE_TOKEN_BRIDGE_IMP (chainlog key for L1TokenBridgeImp)

+This will initialize a new SkyLink bridge that will facilitate bridging USDS and sUSDS between mainnet and Base.
 More information on these contracts and on the bridge deployment process can be found at the [MakerDAO OP Token Bridge repository](https://github.com/makerdao/op-token-bridge/tree/0f935505c0dc74ce3db2a9998320a56119321814).

 ### Star Allocation System Initialization for Spark